mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 - A process sends a PRECOMMIT for a value *v* without having received at least two thirds PREVOTE messages for *v*

-Processes are considered correct if they do not make any of the above-mentioned misbehaviors.

 ## Design of an accountability algorithm

 We aim to develop an accountability algorithm that, by analyzing the messages received by validators during an execution of a consensus instance, is able to determine which processes respected the protocol and which ones did not and led to a fork.